Fleek-PIatform/website/src/content/blog/announcements/introducing-fleek-functions/index.md

 - Make routing requests
 - Implement server-side rendering (SSR) for your entire application
 - Build use cases like Next.js hosting
-- Do image optimization and resize images
+- Perform image optimization and resize images
-- Use them to replace any existing serverless, edge, or cloud functions you currently use in your stack
+- Replace any existing serverless, edge, or cloud functions you currently use in your stack

 And countless other things.
 There isn’t much you can’t build with serverless compute frameworks these days.